 2. But, you will be attracted to (and at other times repelled by) people who carry your disowned selves, either the positive ones or negative ones.
-Usually we will enter into quite intense relationships with people who carry our disowned selves.
+Usually we have intense relationships with people who carry our disowned selves.

 Falling in Love

 Almost immediately they fall in love.
 They find each other perfect.
-Sally feels completely accepted, as Michael loves her totally, and Michael feels adored by Sally.
-They both feel safe with each other so their defences are let down – which is another way of saying that their primary selves relax off a little.
+Sally feels completely accepted by Michael, and Michael feels adored by Sally.
+They both feel safe with each other so their defences come down – which is another way of saying that their primary selves relax a little.